 The Fair Trade Marketplace at ECS provides a selection of fair trade, sustainable, affordable gifts for socially and environmentally responsible holiday gift giving.
-We offer the Chickadee’s Nest where children can shop independently for gifts under $10.
+We invite children to the Chickadee’s Nest where they can shop independently for gifts under $10.
 Enjoy some soup and baked goods after you shop.
 Open to the public!

 Where: Environmental Charter School (Upper School), 829 Milton Ave., Regent Square 15218